abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Tautologies](tautology_list.svg)

-We will learn how to determine which propositions are a tautologies shortly, but first let's see why is this important at all i.e. what are tautologies good for.
-And  tautologies are useful because they are the basis of *axiom schemas*/*rules of inference*.
+We will learn how to determine which propositions are a tautologies shortly, but first let's see why is this important at all i.e. what are tautologies good for: tautologies are useful because they are the basis of *axiom schemas*/*rules of inference*.
 And *axiom schemas* or *rules of inference* serve as starting point from which we can generate other true logical statements by means of substitution.

 Axiom schemas/Rules of inferene
 ---

-Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations have.
+Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations share.

 ![Modus ponens](modus_ponens_schema.svg)